-- We whole-heartedly believe in partnering with parents in a two-way dialogue to support a child/young person's learning, needs and aspirations. - We operate an open-door policy.
+- We operate an open-door policy.
 We take every opportunity to strengthen this dialogue.
 Parents are invited to contribute though a number of means. - Our Governing Body includes Parent Governors/representatives. - Parents are invited to attend school/class assemblies and plays as well as parent/teacher consultations twice a year. - The school has a thriving Friends Association (PTA) and welcomes many parent helpers who regularly hear children read/support on trips/cooking/wow days.